bonidjukic/django-vagrant-ansible/README.md

 # That's it
 Basic skeleton development environment has been set up.
-See the next section for optional next steps.
+There are some optional next steps listed in the following section.

-# Next steps
+# Setting up Django project
 You might want to continue with setting up django environment now:

 * connect to your virtual machine: `vagrant ssh app`